Freemasonry in the United States

-Freemasonry in the United States is the history of Freemasonry as it was introduced from Britain and continues as a major secret society to the present day.
-It is a fraternal order that brings men together (and women's auxiliaries) to gain friendship and opportunity for advancement and community progress.
-It has been nonpolitical except for a period around 1820 when it came under heavy attack in the Northeast.
-That attack reduced membership, but it recovered and grew after 1850.
-Growth ended in the late 20th century and membership has declined.
+Freemasonry is a fraternal order originating in Colonial Britain that now wields influence internationally.
+Freemasons traditionally meet in male-only societies called lodges to practice ethical improvement motivated by belief in a higher power.
+Their history includes exposure to many different cultural demographics and political opposition.

 Colonial Era

 Grand Lodges founded during the Colonial Era

-Freemasonry spread from the British Isles during the Colonial Era.
-All of the "original" Grand Lodges began to issue charters to individual lodges in North America, but the two English Grand Lodges (the "Ancients" and the "Moderns") were the most prolific.
-Starting in 1730 The Grand Lodge of England (Moderns) began to issue Warrants for Provincial Grand Lodges in the colonies.
-Initially, these Warrants were issued to individuals, to act as deputies for the Grand Master in a given area for fixed periods of time, and some confusion resulted due to overlapping jurisdictions.
-To confuse matters further, with the formation of the Antient Grand Lodge, rival Provincial Grand Lodges were chartered under their jurisdiction.
+Freemasonry spread from the British Isles during the Colonial Era when all of the original Grand Lodges from England began to issue charters in North America.
+Starting in 1730, the "Modern" Grand Lodge of England began issuing warrants for Provincial Grand Lodges in the colonies.
+Initially, these warrants were issued to individuals to act as deputies for the Grand Master, and some confusion resulted due to overlapping jurisdictions.
+To confuse matters further, with the formation of the "Ancient" Grand Lodge of England, rival Provincial Grand Lodges were chartered under their jurisdiction.
+The two most influential Grand Lodges – the "Ancients" and the "Moderns" – quickly became the most prolific Freemason groups.